 What are the things that drive you the craziest about your inventory?
 Is it not knowing exactly what’s on the shelves?
 Is it not knowing what’s coming in next?
 Is it trying to figure out why you only have two gadgets in the store when you thought you had three?
 Is it not knowing the real costs for the items on your shelves?
 Does the prospect of taking a physical count make you want to take to your bed with a hot water bottle?
-Let’s see if we can start to take the sting out of some of these headaches!
-Let’s start by talking about how to maintain an accurate inventory.
+QQube gives you a view of your inventory (see dashboard) you've likely never seen before to take the sting out of some of these headaches! .

 What is the payback for keeping your counts accurate?
 For starters, you'll stay in business and make more money (or know exactly why you're not making money).
 And, how important is it that your employees will trust the data in Point of Sale system?
 How useful is it when someone wants to know if you have something in the store, and you look it up in the system and know that the data are correct?
 Isn't this why you are considering purchasing a Point of Sale system in the first place?